appbaseio/reactivesearch/packages/maps-native/README.md

 Building a meaningful data-driven mobile app with React Native today takes anywhere between weeks to months.

-ReactiveSearch is built with the aim of bringing down the development lifecycle of a data-driven app to days.
+ReactiveSearch and Reactivemaps are built with the aim of bringing down the development lifecycle of a data-driven app to days.
+Reactivemaps allow you to connect your native google-map component with your Elasticsearch cluster and also enables it to talk to other **reactive** components.
+Not just that, it enhances the development experience by efficiently integrating the streaming enhancements on the map component allowing you to build realtime apps with maps seamlessly.

 #### Learn once, write anywhere!